hatfieldlibrary/marc_data_migration/README.md

 If you like, you can also write OCLC records to a MARCXML file.

 ## Updating with OCLC Data
-If your records require this step, you can update and/or add new OCLC record fields.
-For large projects, this will require and OCLC API developer key (path to key defined in `proccessor.py`).
+If your records need a serious fix, you can update fields and/or add new fields using data retrieved from OCLC.
+For larger projects, this will require and OCLC API developer key (path to key defined in `proccessor.py`).
 Use the `--replace-fields` argument and additional arguments such as `--perfect-match`, `--track-title-matches`, and `--db`.

-If you replace fields you will probably want to review and update the `substitution_array` defined in `replace_configuration.py`.
+If you replace fields you should review and possibly update the `substitution_array` defined in `replace_configuration.py`.
 This list determines which fields get updated with OCLC data.
 There are two replacement strategies available: `replace_and_add` and `replace_only`.
 The obvious difference is that `replace_and_add` (default) will add new fields to the record.
 The `replace_only` strategy simply updates